OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 ### What to Expect

-This circuit does pretty much the same thing as the first circuit, albeit with a much slower reaction to the switch input.
-This demostrates a physical input affecting something virtual (like our script); the virtual entity can interpret the signal then proceed to act on the physical world or interact with other virtual entities.
+This circuit works the same way as the first circuit, albeit with a much slower reaction to the switch input.
+This demonstrates a physical input affecting something virtual (like our script); the virtual entity can interpret the signal then proceed to act on the physical world or interact with other virtual entities.

 ### A Closer Look at the Code

-In this experiment, we continuously read a sensor (our switch) to update the LED as soon as we detect the corresponding change from the sensor.
-This is the most classic way of digitally controlling a device - most commonly known as **polling**.
+In this experiment, we continuously and repeatedly check the value of a sensor (our switch) then update the signal sent to the LED.
+This repeated checking is a classic way of reading a device and is called **polling**.

 #### Polling

 Polling is the process of repeatedly checking an input.

 When flipping the switch, you may have noticed a delay of 2 seconds before the LED reacted.
 This delay was added so that the CPU has some time to rest between every check on the LED.
-We will needlessly tax the CPU by constantly checking the same thing - remember that it runs really fast!
+Every time the program checks the switch, it puts a small load on the CPU - remember that it runs really fast, and doing many checks very often will waste CPU power that could be used for other system processes!

-The delay length is set by the `time.sleep(2)` line.
-Try changing the number to something shorter, like 0.5 or 0.1, and seeing what happens.
+The delay length is set by the `time.sleep(sleepTime)` line.
+Try changing the `sleepTime` variable at the top to something shorter, like 0.5 or 0.1, and seeing what happens.

 Polling is not without its issues: